Umwizer/Umwizer/README.md

 # 👋 Hi, I'm Ruth Umwizerwa
 ## 🚀 About Me
-I'm a junior developer passionate about building web applications using React.
-I constantly learn and explore new front-end technologies to enhance my skills and contribute to exciting projects.
+I'm a junior developer passionate about building web applications using **React** and **Node.js**.
+I constantly learn and explore new front-end and back-end technologies to enhance my skills and contribute to exciting projects.

 ## 🛠️ Technologies & Tools
 - **Frontend:** React, JavaScript, HTML, CSS